Mary Thipe

-Mary Thipe (1917-1982) was a South African anti-apartheid and human rights activist who took part in the 1956 Women's March against apartheid pass laws, the South African potato boycott of 1959 and the Cato Manor Beer Hall boycott in the same year.
+Mary Thipe OLS (1917-1982) was a South African anti-apartheid and human rights activist who took part in the 1956 Women's March against apartheid pass laws, the South African potato boycott of 1959 and the Cato Manor Beer Hall boycott in the same year.
 Thipe was also the vice-chairperson of the Cato Manor branch of African National Congress Women's League (ANCWL) during the 1950s.

 Personal life

 Mary Thipe was born in 1917 in a village called Ramhlakoane in the Matatiele district in the Eastern Cape, South Africa.
 She later moved to Umkhumbane in KwaZulu Natal and joined the liberation struggle in 1952.
 Thipe had six children, five daughters and one son.
 After joining the struggle for liberation, Thipe was arrested on numerous occasions, making it difficult to spend time with her children.
 In describing her upbringing, Thipe's daughter Maeketso said: "We were raised by our father and some of our neighbours because my mother was arrested so many times.
 Sometimes people would laugh at us telling us our mother was in jail.
 It was hard.
 My mother never ever had a good life."
 Thipe died of a stroke in 2002.